jsarraga/NBA-App/README.md

 ![News Feed](images/newsfeed.png)

 <h4> Data Visualization </h4>

+ - Used ApexCharts.js to visualize data received from the Flask API

  - Radar charts easily display a players statistics against all other players in the league